wimleers/fileconveyor/code/daemon/README.txt

   GPL-compatible.
 - django-storages (dependencies/storages). django-storages is released under the modified BSD license, which is GPL-compatible.
+- python-cloudfiles (dependencies/cloudfiles). python-cloudfiles is released
+  under the MIT license, which is GPL-compatible.
 Hence it made sense to release the source code under the GPL.